Free Church Budgeting Template and Guide

 10. Financial Reserves

 It’s important to budget for the future.
 If you have projects planned for the future, putting money aside every month can come in handy.
-If you want to save for a variety of different projects, consider opening different bank accounts for them.
+If you want to save for a variety of different projects, consider opening a different bank account for each one.

 This can help you manage your church’s finances more efficiently.
-The details for each unique bank account can also be shared to collect donations.
+You can also share the details for each unique bank account to collect donations.
 This way, people who donate can rest assured that their money is going directly to that cause.

 Now that you have identified your needs, how can you find the money to meet them?

-business-money-pink-coinsGenerating income is important to allow churches to continue the good work they do and there are a few things you can do to maximize your revenue.
+business-money-pink-coinsGenerating income is important to enable churches to continue the good work they do.
+There are a few things you can do to maximize your revenue.
 Here’s a quick look at some helpful tips.

 1. Make Donating Simple